-Following is the example which would send 407 error code to the client browser and browser would show you "Need authentication!!!" message.
+Following example shows how a 407 error code is sent to the client browser.
+After this, the browser would show you "Need authentication!!!" message.

 <html> <head> <title>Setting HTTP Status Code</title> </head> <body> <% // Set error code and reason. response.sendError(407, "Need authentication!!!" ); %> </body> </html>

 HTTP Status 407 - Need authentication!!!

 description The client must first authenticate itself with the proxy (Need authentication!!!).